-Confession: I dislike fruits, vegetables, greens and the category.
-Give me some fresh fruit juice or a stir fry and I will gobble up the goodness in seconds.
+Confession: I dislike fruits, vegetables, greens, and the category.
+Give me some fresh fruit juice or stir fry and I will gobble up the goodness in seconds.
 Hand me the raw and they will remain untouched.

 Which means all the greens and veggies in my salads have to be hidden under the egg, the pasta or, perhaps the chicken?
 “It’s like trying to cheat a finicky five-year-old into eating her vegetables,” grumbles my mother who belongs to the ‘eat fresh, eat greens’ school of thoughts.

 The elder sister Raka has managed to strike the perfect balance in this scheme of things.
 But I continue to struggle in this battle of foods.
 Or did.

 Until, of all the things, a strangely hot English summer has put me off balance.
 I find myself reaching out more for fresh juices and examining the salads rather than ordering the fish & chips and steaks.
 And then there is the uncanny way in which my Instagram and Facebook feeds are suddenly filled with articles about ‘summer-friendly diets’ and ‘gut-friendly diets’.